GJMeijer/rootmech/README.md

 This R package contains:

-* an interactive app (using R Shiny), allowing you to fit custom data using various power law fitting methods in a user-friendly way
+* an interactive app (using R Shiny), allowing you to:
+  * fit custom data using various power law fitting methods in a user-friendly way
+  * browse power law fit parameters for a large variety of plant species
-* all functions required to generate fits
+* all R functions required to generate power law fits

 To install this package on your local machine:

 1. Open R. (If not installed, I recommend installing RStudio (free software) that can be downloaded from https://www.rstudio.com/products/rstudio/download/)
 2. If not already installed, install the `devtools` package by typing `install.packages("devtools")` in the R console.
-This package allows you to interact with R packages hosted on GitHub (among many other things)
+This package allows you to interact with R packages hosted on GitHub (among many other things).
 3. Install the `rootmech` package by typing `devtools::install_github("GJMeijer/rootmech")` in the R console